paulfoley/Udacity_Nanodegree-Machine_Learning/Learning_Curves/README.md

 ##### Conclusion

 The [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) model underfits the data!
-As neither the training score or the cross-validation score are close to 1.
+Neither the training score or the cross-validation score are close to 1.

 #### Gradient Boosting Classifier